March 3, 2017.

 (I Corinthians 11:29)

 We see that eating and drinking in an “unworthy manner” is to eat or drink without discerning the body.
 Unfortunately, this phrase too has been the subject of controversy.
-The history Christian argument over this verse is whether or not the bread and wine actually become the literal body and blood of Christ (transubstantiation) or whether or not it’s symbolic in some way (consubstantiation).
+The historic Christian argument over this verse is whether or not the bread and wine actually become the literal body and blood of Christ (transubstantiation) or whether or not it’s symbolic in some way (consubstantiation).
 However, I propose a much simpler explanation that fits much better with the context of this specific pericope, as well as with the larger context of I Corinthians as a whole.
 To discern means “to perceive by the sight or some other sense or by the intellect; see, recognize, or apprehend;” Merriam-Webster defines it as such: “to come to know or recognize mentally.”
 Thus, to “discern” the body means to recognize the body.
 The issue that the Corinthian church was having is that they were not understanding the unity of the meal, and by extension, the body of Christ.
 They were not taking part in a communal meal, but rather each went ahead with “his own meal.”

 Notice that Paul switches terminology from the “body and blood of the Lord” in verse 27 to simply the “body” in verse 29.
 The transubstantiation/consubstantiation interpretation doesn’t fit well with this switch, since Paul does not say “anyone who eats and drinks without discerning the body and the blood…” I believe it is clear that Paul is using “body” as a metaphor for the church here, especially since he continues on with this metaphor in the next chapter (many members, but one body).
 Further, Paul having the church as a community in mind here when he says “discerning the body” is very coherent with his instruction to fix the problem: “wait for one another.”